 At the regional level, programs include:

 The WSA sponsors a national convention every two years.
 The convention is held at varying locations around the country, and includes an exhibit fair, general sessions, daily workshops, child care and excursions for children, special programs for teens and adults, opportunities to participate in ongoing research and evening programs.
-In 2012, more than 1500 family members and professionals gathered in Boston, MA for our 14th biannual convention - Let Your Colors Burst!
+In 2014, more than 1300 family members and professionals gathered in Anaheim, CA for our 14th biennial convention.

 The WSA sponsors a professional conference bin-annually, usually in conjunction with the family convention.
 The WSA works with its medical advisors to gather scientists from around the globe who are conducting research on Williams syndrome.
 The event includes a poster session, keynote presentations and research discussions.